 How PPM Express Helps Enterprises Transform Classical Portfolios to SAFe Portfolios

-- Scalable – suiting for both – small teams and large workforces,
+- Scalable – suiting for both – small teams and large workforce,

 - Flexible – adaptable to “old-school” ways as well as Agile methods,

-- Provide transparency and interconnectedness – give both a “bird’s eye view” on the portfolio, and “in-depth view” into a single project.
+- Provide transparency and interconnectedness – give both a “bird’s eye view” of the portfolio, and an “in-depth view” of a single project.

-- Ease of use and intuitive interface that connects all projects data—terms, budgets, performance indicators—into one wholesome picture.
+- Ease of use and intuitive interface that connects all project data — terms, budgets, performance indicators — into one wholesome picture.

 - Advanced customization options that make it extremely adaptable to any market segment or business landscape.

 - Ability to make both long-term and short-term reports.
-It is designed specifically to accommodate the need of PMOs and executives in portfolio transparency and flexibility.
+It is designed specifically to accommodate the need of PMOs and executives for portfolio transparency and flexibility.